 Tonight we’ll mingle with the people of a typical Socotri village!

 Breaking and head out for a walk through the village accompanied by our new local friends, including a visit to the local garden, where they try to plant new Dragon’s Blood trees.

 Drive towards the Southern coast at Nogud.

 Stop at the big sand dunes of Sahek and Hayf at Amak Beach, where you can swim in the sea.

 Lunch at the cave or at Amak Beach, depending on the sun.

-Dinner and overnight in Dixsam, surrounded by Dragon’s Blood trees.
+Return back to Dixsam for dinner and overnight, surrounded by Dragon’s Blood trees.

-Early morning drive to Qalansiya, the second biggest city on the island.
+Breakfast and early morning drive to Qalansiya, the second largest city on the island.

 We’ll take an half an hour long boat trip to Shuaab, passing by huge rock formations and flocks of birds.
 If we are lucky we might spot a few dolphins!

 Relax at the most beautiful beach of Socotra and meet the local goat herder, guarding his flock against the lupine hordes.